Upcoming Events

 The IPCC is honored to celebrate the opening of Desert Stories: The Art of Kelly Frye & Jazmin Novak, an artist-led exhibition on view in the Artists Circle Gallery from July 19, 2024 through October 27, 2024.
 Collaboratively curated by Kelly Frye (Tesuque Pueblo/Mescalero Apache descent) and Jazmin Novak (Diné) of the Santa Fe, New Mexico area, Desert Stories interweaves visual narratives of the Southwest in paintings, glass, clay, and bronze artworks.

-NMSU DEPARTMENT OF ART - Open Studios
+NMSU DEPARTMENT OF ART: Open Studios - Las Cruces, NM

 On November 4, I got invited to run the very first bronze pour in the new building for the New Mexico State University Department of Art in Las Cruces!
 It was such an honor to be part of this very special event and I loved working with all the amazing students at NMSU!
 Many thanks to Carissa Samaniego, the sculpture professor for inviting me.
 I can’t wait to be back!